 Jacobs emphasizes that contracts can be negotiated, and a good locums agency should be open to making changes so both sides are comfortable with the agreement.

 “You may have to have several conversations with them, but most of the companies who want to do business with large organizations will come around,” he says.
 “I think what happens to most new recruiters is they’re just taken advantage of because they don’t know what they don’t know.”

-He always asks any agency he works with for its rate sheet to establish a baseline, and then begins negotiations from there.
+He always asks any agency he works with for its rate sheet to establish a baseline and then begins negotiations from there.
 He’s also worked other items into agreements to ensure his locums fulfill certain obligations like charting.

 Both recruiters say that your end goal should be to find an agency that feels like a true partner.
 “Ours is a relationship business,” says Douyard.
 “I’ve got a handful of people that I trust, and these are the people that I can go to and I know that they're going to listen to me and get the job done.”

-Douyard gives an example of a GI rep he works with at Weatherby Healthcare: “I know that he’s not going to send me a marginal candidate or a brand new one that they haven’t worked with before, because those are the standards that we’ve set.”
+Douyard gives an example of a GI rep he works with at Weatherby Healthcare: “I know that he’s not going to send me a marginal candidate or a brand new one that they haven’t worked with before because those are the standards that we’ve set.”

 Jacobs says that he’s also much more willing to work with a partner he trusts.
-“If I can find a good reputable company that can give me good reputable candidates, I’ll work on the rest of it.
-I’ll work on the price, or the travel and expenses.
+“If I can find a good reputable company that can give me good reputable candidates, I'll work on the rest of it.
+I'll work on the price, travel, and expenses.
 We’ll negotiate that after the fact, as long as you can prove to me that you can do the job you’re hiring for,” he says.